-And it’s not like moving funds and stocks around is easy (or cheap, those ACAT transfer fees are quite high!), so moving them all to one place isn’t always feasible. (if you can, simplifying your finances is never a bad choice)
+And it’s not like moving funds and stocks around is easy (or cheap, those ACAT transfer fees are quite high!), so moving them all to one place isn’t always feasible. (if you can, simplifying your finances is never a bad choice though)

-What if I told you there are portfolio analysis tools out there that can analyze your holdings across multiple accounts to give you a better study of how you are set up?
-If perhaps you’re overexposed in some areas or underexposed in others.
-And most importantly, they can tell you if your asset allocation is what you intended it to be?
+Fortunately, there are portfolio analysis tools out there that can analyze your holdings across multiple accounts to give you a better study of how you are set up.
+They can tell you if you’re overexposed in some areas or underexposed in others.
+And most importantly, they can tell you if your asset allocation is what you intended it to be.